 - Meetups: Washington has numerous Meetup groups covering a wide range of activities from hiking to baby and toddler groups.

 - Attend local events: There is always something going on in Washington DC and many of the activities are free.
 Have a look at these sites to get inspiration on what to do during your free time – TripAdvisor, Washington.org, Travel US and Travel and Leisure.

 12. Moving to Washington with a Family

-- Live in a family friendly area: Georgetown is one of the best areas for families and also the most expensive.
-It has excellent schools, lots of green spaces, shopping, housing and is steeped in history.
+- Live in a Family-Friendly Area: Georgetown is one of the best areas for families and also the most expensive.
+It has excellent schools, lots of green spaces, shopping, and housing and is steeped in history.
 Glover Park is a favourite with military families.
-The Palisades is a quiet, family orientated suburb.
-Other family friendly areas are DuPont Circle, Chevy Chase, Friendship Heights, Capitol Hill, American University Park and Spring Valley (Learn more at CubeSmart Family Friendly Areas in Washington).
+The Palisades is a quiet, family-orientated suburb.
+Other family-friendly areas are DuPont Circle, Chevy Chase, Friendship Heights, Capitol Hill, American University Park and Spring Valley (Learn more at CubeSmart Family Friendly Areas in Washington).

 13. Moving to Washington DC for Work

 Moving for work is one of the most common reasons people choose to move.
 While it is possible to move without a job, it makes sense to ensure there are jobs in your field before you make the move.